-In 2019 alone, WaterWorX (WWX) helped provide access to clean water for 630.0003 people and improve sanitation facilities for 30.000 people.
-WWX forecast is that by the end of phase I, WWX WOPs will have reached one million people in all programme areas.
+In 2019 alone, WaterWorX (WWX) helped provide access to clean water for 630.000 people and improve sanitation facilities for 30.000 people.
+WWX forecast is that by the end of phase I, WWX WOPs will have reached over one million people in our programme areas.

 WaterWorX (WWX) Annual Report 2019 shares stories that celebrate the progress made in 2019 and highlights the remarkable things learned this year on WWX journey of continuous improvement.
 The WWX programme held a Mid-Term Review (MTR) of Phase 1 of the programme (2017-2021) between June and November of 2019.
 It is based on the assessment of 20 WOP’s, the review of WWX’s enabling environment activities, global-level advocacy, knowledge management and programme coordination.
 It also included elements of the review of the Theory of Change (ToC) and the monitoring framework of the programme.
 The assessments are done against the OECD-DAC evaluation criteria of relevance, effectiveness, efficiency and sustainability.